 Students studying A levels are guaranteed equal opportunities with regards to access to Spanish universities (public or private).
-Such access is an integral part of the European Union's commitment to a more uniform system (Royal Decree 412/2014 6th June, published in the Official State Bulletin on the 7th June).
+Such access is an integral part of the European Union's commitment to a more uniform system.
 Now that the PAU no longer exists, access to Spanish universities is becoming much more like other European countries, and in particular, the United Kingdom; Spanish universities now take into consideration interviews, admissions tests, personal statements and letters of recommendation and extracurricular activities.
 The major difference is that each university works on an autonomous level as far as entry requirements are concerned.

 How is the overall grade for access to Spanish universities calculated?
 The UNED issues the aforementioned credential using the following criteria:

 D - 10

 AS subjects completed in S5 may be added to the total only when the subject has not be taken at A level.
 Students who wish to access Spanish universities must have 5 IGCSE exams passed (completed in S5) in order to be able to apply the table below.
 IGCSE examinations do not have a numerical equivalent, only AS and A levels can be used to accumulate points.
 The minimum number of A levels is 3 and the maximum 4 and A level Spanish is accepted.